I had a Kimjang Summer

 Now that we’re getting ready for the school year, I’ll finally have work hours again.
 It’ll be so good to settle into my cozy, well-regulated brainspace again.
 I plan on updating you on several things!

 Sept.
-5th, tabling at Fullerton Art Walk
+5th, tabling at the Fullerton Art Walk.
+Find me by the Night Owl!

 And don’t let me forget to show you the client work I did earlier this year!